nextml-code/next-cvat/docs/examples/basic_usage.md

 # Basic Usage

-This guide shows you how to get started with Next CVAT.
+This guide shows you how to get started with next-cvat.

 ## Authentication